-I often wondered why our politicians who should make the smartest possible decisions because they are our leaders, often makes decisions that are almost unbelieveable.
+I often wondered why our politicians who should make the smartest possible decisions because they are our leaders, often make decisions that are almost unbelievable.

-Decision making on the first stages are fast and unconscious in order to sustain the survival of the fittest.
+Decision making in the first stages is fast and unconscious in order to sustain the survival of the fittest.
 At stage 6 – Green we start to become more aware of what we are doing when we are making decisions.

-How does decision making work on different stages (colors) of consciousness?
+How does decision-making work in different stages (colours) of consciousness?

 Stage 1 – Infrared: Decisions are made unconsciously from one and only one perspective.
 Life or death.
 Does my decision sustain my life or expedite my death.

 Stage 2 – Magenta: Decisions are now unconsciously made from two perspectives.
 First Life or death.
 Next Safety/danger.
-Does my decision keep me safe og bring me in any kind of danger.
-The two first stages deals with physical needs (Maslow).
+Does my decision keep me safe or bring me in any kind of danger?
+The two first stages deal with physical needs (Maslow).

 Stage 4 – Amber: At this stage some kind of moral affects decision making.
 But it is MY moral – inherited from the tribe I live in.
 There is only one right way and all the others are mistaken.
-Decisions are made from religious or superstitious beliefs and from the rules/law which I live by.
+Decisions are made from religious or superstitious beliefs and from the rules/law under which I live.
 And you really don’t care for people that aren’t part of your tribe.
 The future is not part of the tribe.
-Amber is about following the rules and get rewarded.
+Amber is about following the rules and getting rewarded.
 Do your job and you will get your pension.
 Follow the scripture and you will go to heaven.
 Do what you are told and you will get promoted.
-Most right wing politicians are at Amber.
+Most right-wing politicians are at Amber.

-Stage 5 – Orange: At this stage facts are considered.
+Stage 5 – Orange: At this stage, facts are considered.
 Not all facts.
 Mostly the facts that are in my best interest.
-Not even at this stage people are able to make sustainable long term decisions.
-My success and reputaion is the most important thing here.
+Not even at this stage, people are able to make sustainable long term decisions.
+My success and reputation is the most important thing here.
 The survival of my Ego.
 Never mind the others.
-Orange can be ruthless persuing his goals and he doesn’t care if others have to pay or suffer.
+Orange can be ruthlessly in pursuing his goals and he doesn’t care if others have to pay or suffer.

-Stage 6 – Green: At this stage we become able to make non linear decisions.
-We also become able to make decisions that involves other people and the environment.
+Stage 6 – Green: At this stage, we become able to make non-linear decisions.
+We also become able to make decisions that involve other people and the environment.
 We become better at predicting the outcome of our decisions.
-But at this stage we can also get paralyzed by indecision.
+But at this stage, we can also get paralyzed by indecision.

-Stage 8 – Turqoise: At this stage your decision making involves evolution.
+Stage 8 – Turquoise: At this stage your decision making involves evolution.
 You found your purpose which has meaning for a greater number of people.